Bradfield/algos/sorting-and-searching/hashing.md

 if the first hash value is *h*, the successive values are $h+1$, $h+4$,
 $h+9$, $h+16$, and so on.
 In other words, quadratic probing uses a skip consisting of successive perfect squares.
-Figure 11 &lt;fig\_quadratic&gt; shows our example values after they are placed using this technique.
+Figure 11 shows our example values after they are placed using this technique.

 ![Figure 11: Collision Resolution with Quadratic